rajarshimaitra/rust-nostr/VISION.md

 The examples of Gab and Mastodon clearly show, that just having the code open source is not enough.
 The building process and designing of the standards have to be open also.
 Otherwise one ends up with a small team of people, mostly voluntarily working on an activist project, and eventually becoming the "benevolent dictators" of that platform.

 Because they have to satisfy real-life design constraints of such platforms, while providing their product at scale, they end up creating a small cohort of a team dedicated to designing the approach of the platform.
 This makes casual and fun applications using the platform difficult for client devs.
-At some point, they might as well decide to design their own little protocol, but eventually, they will reach the same roadblock.
+At some point, they might as well decide to design their little protocol, but eventually, they will reach the same roadblock.
 Nobody wants to voluntarily build on a platform that you designed for a specific niche.

 Also storing data is costly.
 It takes resource, maintenance, and time for the part of the "server owner".
 All the people currently hosting a Mastodon instance are doing it voluntarily and users just rely on them for being nice and not shut down the instance.
 The age-old problem of "creative commons" appears.